autowarefoundation/autoware/README.md

 Autoware is protected by the BSD License.
 Please use it on at your own discretion.
 For safe use, we provide a ROSBAG-based simulation method for those who do not own real autonomous vehicles.
 In case you use Autoware with real autonomous vehicles, **please formulate safety measures and assessment of risk before field testing.**

+## Manuals and Documents

+Free manuals can be found at [https://github.com/CPFL/Autoware-Manuals](https://github.com/CPFL/Autoware-Manuals).
+You are encouraged to join maintenance of those manuals.
+Thanks for your cooperation!

+See also Autoware/docs for the tips of Autoware development, including coding styles.

 ## License

 * New BSD License